Mark-McKay-Student/Celestial/README.md

 - Complex Data Structures (multi-dimensional arrays / matrices)
 - Abstract Data Types (pseudo-objects using key,value pairs)
 - Object Oriented Programming (Classes)
+  - Required
 - The Model-View-Controller (MVC) design pattern
   - Back-to-Front-End Development (HTML)
-  - (_optional_) Usage of the `<canvas>` element
+  - (_optional_) Usage of the `<canvas>` element or [the p5js library](https://www.p5js.org)
-  - (_optional_) Animation through either `setInterval()` or `requestAnimationFrame()`
   - (_optional_) Collisions & movement

-Note that OOP is highly recommended, mostly if you plan on continuing with computer science in your future.

-This final project will be an application built using JavaScript, HTML, & CSS through the Replit IDE.
+This final project will be an application built using JavaScript, HTML, & CSS.
 It is worth 30% of your final grade.

----

-### If you wish to complete your final project using some other system or language, contact your teacher ASAP.
+#### If you wish to complete your final project using some other system or language, contact your teacher ASAP.

 ---